-- Please have your children wear comfortable, durable footwear.
+Please have your children wear comfortable clothing, and comfortable, durable footwear.
 We recommend sneakers or Keene-type sandals.
 Flip flops and Crocs are unsafe when sweaty and do not allow children to fully run, jump, and move safely.

 All families must submit a health assessment form that was completed by their child’s healthcare provider within three years of the last day of Summer Camp.
 If your child does not have a current health form on file, please submit one via e-mail to email@example.com or via fax to 203-364- 0630.

-We look forward to welcoming everyone back to camp this summer!
+We look forward to welcoming everyone to camp this summer!

 Summer Camp Director